 Pakoda is a quintessential Indian tea-time snack, and is made with gram flour or chickpea flour, and stuffed savory vegetables.
-This recipe is for vegan fritters, stuffed with crispy cabbage, red onions, and jalapenos, with instructions for traditional pan frying, baking and air-frying.
+This recipe is for vegan fritters, stuffed with crispy cabbage, red onions, and jalapenos, with instructions for pan frying, baking and air-frying (vs. deep frying).

 The great thing about these cabbage fritters is that you can adapt them however you want.
 My recipe has jalapenos for some kick, and red onions.
 But if you want to tone down the spice, you can leave the jalapenos out.

 The post contains helpful tips and tricks to make sure you’re successful in your first attempt.
 But if you’re in a rush, please use the link above to jump to the recipe card at the end!

 What do you need to make these vegan fritters?

 I used cabbage, jalapenos, and onions as the base of these fritters and chickpea flour as the binding agent (so it’s naturally gluten-free).
 I sift red chili powder with my chickpea flour to make sure it’s evenly spread.
 This recipe has some rice flour to enhance the crispiness of the fritters but this is optional.
 You can also use cilantro for fresh herby notes!